davdar/maam/writeup/pldi15.markdown

 offers a limited ability to automate the calculation process by relying on monad transformers to combine different abstractions.

-[FIXME: Note how language independent characterizations of analyses could lead to more insights like: \cite{dvanhorn:Might2010Resolving}]

-The most directly related work is the development of Monadic Abstract Interpreters (MAI) by \citet{dvanhorn:Sergey2013Monadic}.
-In MAI, interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
+\citet{dvanhorn:Sergey2013Monadic} first introduced Monadic Abstract Interpreters (MAI), in which interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
 However, each monad in MAI is designed from scratch for a specific language to have specific analysis properties.
-The MAI work is analogous to monadic interpreter of \citet{dvanhorn:Wadler1992Essence}, in which the monad structure is monolithic and must be reconstructed for each new language feature.
-Our work extends the ideas in MAI in a way that isolates each parameter to be independent of others, similar to the approach of \citet{dvanhorn:Liang1995Monad}.
+The MAI work is analogous to monadic interpreter of
+\citet{dvanhorn:Wadler1992Essence}, in which the monad structure is monolithic and must be reconstructed for each new language feature.
+Our work extends the ideas in MAI in a way that isolates each parameter to be independent of others, similar to the approach of
+\citet{dvanhorn:Liang1995Monad}.
 We factor out the monad as a truly semantics independent feature.
 This factorization reveals an orthogonal tuning knob for path and flow sensitivity.
 Even more, we give the user building blocks for constructing monads that are correct and give the desired properties by construction.
 Our framework is also motivated by the needs of reasoning formally about abstract